rancherlabs/support-tools/eks-ebs-enable/README.md

 The tool is idempotent so it can be run multiple times against the same cluster (even if the last run failed).

+> NOTE: this tool only runs against standard AWS regions (and not US GovCloud or China regions)

 ## Requirements

 You will need specific permissions to enable the addon.
 These permissions are currently outside the recommended set of permissions for Rancher.